example42/example42.github.io/_drafts/2019-12-24-HDM-released.md

 #### Requirements

 In the actual state, HDM must run on the Puppet Master.
-We check for existing environments by reading directory structures.
-We fetch nodelist and facts from PuppetDB (using http localhost access point).
+We fetch environments, nodelist and facts from PuppetDB.

 HDM needs a file structure where it con store modified data.
 This file structure must be added to your `hiera.yaml` configuration file.